MulugetaNigus/SCRATCH_SCRIPT_GAME_DEV/README.md

 # Ping Pong Game in Python

-This is a simple Ping Pong game implemented in Python using the `pygame` library.
+This is a simple Ping Pong game implemented in Python using the `turtle` library.

 ## Features